Amarthgul/InteractiveInspector/README.md

 This repo inherits much of the concepts from [this repo](https://github.com/cs-isamiul/Interactive-Anatomy-Visualization-Demo), but took a different implemntation and is built for iOS platform.

-This branch is different from the main as it is built to adaptive different devices and resoultions
+This branch (adaptive UI) is different from the main as it is built to adaptive different devices and resoultions
 at the price of no longer supporting fly-in and fly-out animations.
 Idealy, this version would be able to work on both iOS and on browser as an WebGL application.